fusion-jena/data-augmentation-ner-legal/README.md

 	- `dataDir` is the path to the directory that contains the train.txt, test.txt and dev.txt files.

 - One example would be: `python aug/synonym_replace.py datasets/___1.0 0.2 clm`.
-- The the final generated datasets are stored under `src/datasets/.
+- The final generated datasets are stored under `src/datasets/.
 	- folders beginning with "c" contain the combined version (original and generated).
 	- folders beginning with "s" contain only the generated data.